-I have visited and shopped at many different types of thrift stores, including a couple chains.
-In Save Cash, Look Smash’s first post, you read about my thoughts on Plato’s Closet, which is a contemporary youth-targeted store with several locations in the Kansas area.
-While Plato’s Closet does an excellent job serving its target shoppers, it’s atmosphere is far too specific to serve a broader group.
-After relying on Plato’s Closet for my starting years in high school, I needed a new thrift store, which led me to Savers.
+I’ve shopped at different types of thrift stores, including a couple chains.
+In my first post, you read about my thoughts on Plato’s Closet, a youth-oriented store with several locations in Kansas.
+While Plato’s Closet does an excellent job serving its target, it’s atmosphere is too specific.
+After relying on Plato’s Closet for high school, I needed a new thrift store, and that led me to Savers.

-Savers is a thrift store chain with three locations in Kansas.
-I, however, have only visited two on a regular basis.
+Savers has three locations in Kansas.
+I visit two on a semi-regular basis.
 The first time I visited Savers, I was blown away by the spacious design and amount of merchandise.
-Unlike Plato’s Closet, Savers has a bigger store layout which allows them to categorize their items more effectively.
-Savers also carries nearly everything from clothes to accessories to home decor to electronics to kids’ toys.
-Savers has lower prices than Plato’s Closet because they are not restricted to name brand items, but there’s still a chance that you may come across an item with the original sales tag!
+Unlike Plato’s Closet, Savers has a bigger layout that allows them effectively categorize items.
+Savers also carries everything from clothes to home decor to electronics to toys.
+Savers has lower prices than Plato’s Closet because they’re not restricted to name-brand items.

-Savers is hands down my go-to thrift store because I always seem to find exactly what I’m looking for – even if I have to hit both locations to find it.
-The reason for this is because Savers accepts ALL donations on a daily basis so the inventory is different every time I’m there.
-This chain also celebrates their holidays with sales on select merchandise.
-An example would be having 50% off everything around Christmastime or having 40% off dresses, purses and shoes just because.
-Luckily, I’m subscribed to their emails so I’m updated ahead of them when a sale is approaching.
-So if you’re like me and you enjoy sales, I’d become a Savers Card Holder so you get in on the exclusive member-only sales.
+Savers is my go-to thrift store because I always find exactly what I’m looking for – even if I have to hit both locations.
+The reason is because Savers accepts donations on a daily basis, so the inventory is always changing.
+They celebrate holidays with huge sales that are tough to miss: 50% off everything around Christmas or 40% off dresses, purses and shoes just because.
+I’m subscribed to their emails, so I’m always in the loop.